Baseflow/flutter_wizard/README.md

 # Flutter Wizard
-A library that makes it easy for you to create your own custom wizard.
+A library that makes it easy for you to create your custom wizard.
+You'll have 100% control over the appearance of your wizard.

 ![Responsive wizard example](https://user-images.githubusercontent.com/1774351/140836023-f0e7888b-a947-4f72-9b71-19756bda6f0f.gif)